-Some salespeople make the mistake by saying something like: “Come on, how I will feed my kids?”.
+Some salespeople make a mistake by saying, “Come on, how I will feed my kids?”.

-In the times where business is slow the pressure increases, they push harder to meet the quota, and the desperation comes in.
+When business is slow, the pressure increases, they push harder to meet the quota, and desperation comes in.

 Prospects love salespeople who put the customer first.

 Mispronouncing their name can cause a strong negative reaction.